 In anoxic conditions, anaerobic organisms have a limited capacity to degrade lignin-containing biomass (Marchand et al., 2005).
-As the aim of an ocean storage of biomass approach is to prevent or limit the degradation of the stored biomass to ensure durable carbon removal and mitigate environmental impacts, eligible biomass is restricted to lignocellulosic biomass, mainly woody materials and mature or lignified crop residues, which have a combined lignin and cellulose content of 60% (see rule 3.6.5) and a minimum C:N ratio of 50:1 (see rule 3.6.6).
+As the aim of a Marine Anoxic Carbon Storage approach is to prevent or limit the degradation of the stored biomass to ensure durable carbon removal, eligible biomass is restricted to lignocellulosic biomass, mainly woody materials and mature or lignified crop residues, which have a combined lignin and cellulose content of 60% (see rule 3.6.5) and a minimum C:N ratio of 50:1 (see rule 3.6.6).
 A C:N ratio of 50 means that there is 1 g of nitrogen for every 50 g of carbon, i.e. a nitrogen content of roughly 2% of the mass of carbon present.